 The best way to prevent any mobile app security issues is to hack your application yourself.

-Mobile app security testing is the best way to accomplish that.
-Ideally, a mobile app security test should be conducted before you launch your app for public use, however, if you have missed doing that, the next best time to do a security testing is today.
+Security testing in mobile applications is the best way to accomplish that.
+Ideally, mobile application security testing should be conducted before you launch your app for public use, however, if you have missed doing that, the next best time to do security testing is today.

-Mobile app security testing consists of two processes — Vulnerability Assessment (VA) and Penetration Testing (PT) — usually performed in tandem:
+Mobile application security testing consists of two processes — Vulnerability Assessment (VA) and Penetration Testing (PT) — usually performed in tandem:

 - Vulnerability assessment: involves the evaluation of the application’s infrastructure and security mechanism to detect possible vulnerabilities & loopholes in the app.

 - Penetration testing: As the name suggests, it involves exploiting the vulnerabilities found in the VA to assess the scope of a possible hack via that vulnerability.

 In simpler words, VA lists the vulnerabilities and PT provides a clear picture of their severity.

 1. Define the goal of the security audit

 Security audits are vast and multi-purpose.
 Hence before you begin with the process know your number one reason why you are doing the audit.
 What is it that you hope to find or correct?
 Will there be actions at the end of the process.
 Once all this is answered, make a list of priority security areas you need to assess first.
 Then, as you go on and cover these areas, you can always add new ones.

 The goal of mobile application security testing can be any of the following things: